MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 For scenarios where a SharePoint site is used with Teams, we recommend doing all permission management through Teams.
 As with Microsoft 365 groups, team owners become site owners and team members become site members.

-For details about how SharePoint and Teams interact, see [How SharePoint and OneDrive interact with Microsoft Teams](/microsoftteams/sharepoint-onedrive-interact).
+For details about how SharePoint and Teams interact, see [Overview of Teams and SharePoint integration](/sharepoint/teams-connected-sites) and [Manage settings and permissions when SharePoint and Teams are integrated](/sharepoint/manage-teams-sharepoint-experiences).

 ## Communication site permissions